yogeoff/supplementary-2/README.md

     - [x] Migrate the build scripts to use Kotlin DSL instead of Groovy
     - [x] Update the project to use the latest versions of the specified dependencies
 - [ ] Create a CI/CD pipeline for the project in GitHub Actions
-    - [ ] Create branch protection rules for the repository
+    - [x] Create branch protection rules for the repository
     - [x] Add a contributor to review pull requests
     - [x] Disable circumventing the branch protection rules
     - [ ] Create basic pipeline
+    - [ ] Add code analysis tool
 - [ ] Implement appropriate DevSecOps into the pipeline and identify the inherent security issues within the codebase

 ---